tayerthiaggo/irivermetrics/README.md

 - **Modular Design:** iRiverMetrics is divided into modules, each serving a specific purpose, from generating water masks to calculating river metrics.
 This modular approach allows you to use only the components relevant to your project.

-- **Remote Sensing Integration:** The toolkit leverages multispectral and multitemporal satellite imagery, enabling you to analyze surface water features and assess river characteristics.
+- **Remote Sensing Integration:** The toolkit leverages multispectral and multitemporal satellite imagery, enabling you to analyse surface water features and assess river characteristics.
 It supports common satellite sensors and data formats.

 - **Efficient Processing:** iRiverMetrics is designed for efficiency.
 It employs Dask for parallel processing, making it suitable for analysing large datasets quickly.